 The letter was widely lampooned as being bizarrely worded, and containing medically incorrect terms and an unprofessional conclusion.
 Most notably, some doctors found the letter heavy on bombast and lacking in objective data.

 Bornstein told CNN earlier this month that he was rushed for time when writing the letter since he had patients to see.
 He also said he stands by the letter he wrote for Trump.

 History reveals an astounding list of hidden truths when it comes to the health of the commander in chief.
 One of the most unusual was Grover Cleveland’s 1893 coverup of his oral cancer surgery.
 He smuggled a surgeon and his team onto a friend’s yacht to remove a tumor from the roof of his mouth.
 Cleveland emerged from his “fishing trip” a week later.
 No one knew what had happened for nearly a quarter-century.

-Woodrow Wilson had suffered several strokes while he was serving as president of Princeton, years before he ran for president, said Post, the author who also serves as professor
+Woodrow Wilson had suffered several strokes while he was serving as president of Princeton, years before he ran for president, Post said, but never revealed his medical history to voters.

-"The idea of a president dying in office from a disease he knew he had before he ran for election or re-election doesn't sit quite right with most people," Annas said.
+“The idea of a president dying in office from a disease he knew he had before he ran for election or re-election doesn’t sit quite right with most people,” said Annas.

 The ability to lead

 “We want a leader who is all wise and all powerful and in excellent health,” Post said.
 “If we thought the candidate was ill or failing, it would affect his electability.”

 John F. Kennedy, at 43 the youngest man to become president, was viewed as healthy and vibrant during his campaign.
 In reality, he took office suffering from hypothyroidism, back pain and Addison’s disease and was on a daily dose of steroids and a host of other drugs.